 1. Source your foods better

-2. Periodically do a special diet/fast
+2. Periodically do a fast or restrictive eating

 3. Drink water all the time